Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 Try this awesome [real-time interactive web app](https://twitter-analysis-web-app.herokuapp.com) on Heroku server.

 ## Inspiration
-The solution for evaluating Twitter data to perform better business decisions is to keep tracking all relevant Twitter content about a brand in real-time and perform analysis as topics or issues emerge.
+The solution for evaluating Twitter data to perform better business decisions is to keep tracking all relevant Twitter content about a brand in real-time, perform analysis as topics or issues emerge, and detect anomaly with alert.
 By monitoring brand mentions on Twitter, brands could inform enagement and deliver better experiences for their customers across the world.

 ## Interesting facts from exploratory data analysis
 - Less 0.01% users will push tweets with their locations.